 In November 2019 she was awarded “The 2nd Shinji Hattori Music Award,” which is given to internationally promising young musicians.

 Sakura plays on a cello made by Jean Baptiste Vuillaume á Paris Rue Croix des Petits Champs 1840, which is on loan from the Anne-Sophie Mutter foundation.
+Sakura has toured with the "Mutter's Virtuosi" in June and September 2023 in Europe.

-Sakura began studying the cello at age six with Hakuro Mori.
+Sakura began studying the cello at the age of six with Hakuro Mori.
 She has also attended master classes by Antonio Meneses and David Geringas at the Chigiana Summer Music Academy.
 She is a recipient of the 50th Ezoe Memorial Recruit Foundation scholarship (since 2021) and the 2021＆2022 ROHM Music Foundation scholarship.

 She is currently studying at Berlin University of Arts with Prof. Jens-Peter Maintz from October 2022.